carrotisorange/thepropertymanager.online/public/argon/README.md

 ![Product Gif](https://s3.amazonaws.com/creativetim_bucket/products/96/original/opt_ad_thumbnail.jpg)

 Start your development with a Dashboard for Bootstrap 4.
-It is open source, free and it features many components that can help you create amazing websites.
+It is open source, free and it features many components that can help you create amazing layouts.arshas.

 #### Fully Coded Components

 Argon Dashboard is built with over 100 individual components, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify using SASS files.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
-This Dashboard is coming with prebuilt examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.
+This Dashboard is coming with prebuilt examples, so the development process is seamless, switching from our pages to the real layouts.arsha is very easy to be done.

 Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.